yogimathius/symbolic-ontology-mcp/REFACTORING.md

 - Provide a minimal public client for MCP integration
 - Support license verification and tiered access
 - Make the client easily installable via `cargo install`
+- Remove all dream-specific terminology to make this a pure symbolic ontology

 ## Implementation Checklist